 Part I Claims

-Do you own property near a new road, road improvement scheme or railway?
+Do you own property near a new road, or road improvement scheme?

 People who own property near such a scheme may be able to substantiate a claim resulting from the depreciation in the value of their property because of the unpleasant effects of noise, vibration, smell, fumes and smoke which arise from traffic using the new road and adjoining sections of altered highway.
 Claims can also be made should artificial lighting, including car headlights be intrusive.
 You must have owned the property at the time road alterations were completed in order to be eligible to claim.